Hüseyin Cahit Yalçın: Biography

-During Ataturk era (1923-1938) Huseyin Cahit kept his position as an opposition journalist and criticized many policies of the Government, including the revolutions such as abolition of caliphate and language reform.
-Huseyin Cahit promoted liberal democracy and blamed Ankara Government for imposing a tight control over society and culture.
+During the One-Party Period Hüseyin Cahit kept his position as an opposition journalist and criticized many policies of the government, including the reforms such as the abolition of the caliphate and the Turkish language reform.
+Hüseyin Cahit promoted liberal democracy and attacked the government for imposing a tight control over society and culture.
 However, his criticisms were perceived suspiciously due to his background with the Union and Progress Party.
-He was put on trial by Independence Court for 3 times, he was acquitted twice but in 1925 he was exiled to Çorum.
-In 1926 banishment was forgiven and he returned to Istanbul.
+He was put on trial by the Independence Tribunal for three times, he was acquitted twice, but in 1925 he was exiled to Çorum.
+In 1926, he received amnesty and he returned to Istanbul.

-After Ataturk's death, Huseyin Cahit was invited to CHP by İsmet İnönü and he was elected to the Parliament.
+After Atatürk's death in 1938, Hüseyin Cahit was invited to join the Republican People's Party by İsmet İnönü, and he was elected to the Parliament of Turkey.
 He started publishing Tanin newspaper again in 1943.
 He wrote articles against communism.
-In his article dated 3 December 1945, he directly blamed Tan newspaper and Sabiha Sertel for supporting communism and the USSR.
+In his article dated 3 December 1945, he attacked the Tan newspaper and Sabiha Sertel for supporting communism and the USSR.
 This article played an important role on provoking people and the headquarters of Tan was assaulted on 4 December.

-In 1954, when he was jailed again for his article against Democrat Party.
-He was forgiven by the Head of Republic Celal Bayar since he was 79 years old at that time.
-In 1957, he was a candidate for Parliament elections but he died on 18 October 1957 before the results.
+In 1954, when he was jailed again for his articles against the Democrat Party.
+He was forgiven by the President of the Republic Celâl Bayar since he was 79 years old at that time.

+He ran as a candidate in the 1957 parliamentary election, but he died on 18 October 1957 before the results were released.

+Hüseyin Cahit Yalçın is one of the most important polemicists of modern Turkish literature.
+He collected his discussions with writers such as Ahmet Rasim and Ali Kemal in the book "My Fights" and published it in 1910.
+Yalçın's place in Turkish polemic literature was examined in a book by Nurettin Öztürk in 2005.

-Support for the Armenian genocide
+Support for the Armenian Genocide

-In 1936, Yalçın wrote an article arguing that Bahaeddin Şakir (who is generally considered to be the main architect of the Armenian genocide) should be honored for his role in the Armenian Genocide.
+In 1936, Yalçın wrote an article arguing that Bahaeddin Şakir (who is generally considered to be the main architect of the Armenian Genocide) should be honored for his role in the Armenian Genocide.